Bernard Śliwiński: Greater Poland uprising (1918–1919)

 In November 1918, Śliwiński witnessed the German Revolution in Berlin.
 Following these events, he gave up his German uniform and returned to Greater Poland (Wielkopolska).
 In December 1918, he was a candidate to the People's Council in Poznań, a Polish committee which played a critical role during the uprising.

 Thanks to his contacts in the "Polish-German Workers' and Soldiers' Council" in Poniec and the "Powiat People's Council" of Gostyń, Bernard was entrusted in 1919 with the leadership of the uprising in the Gostyń County.
-He ordered the announcement of a mass action in powiat and organized a battalion to defend Poniec, threatened by German troops in Rawicz and Rawicz.
+He ordered the announcement of a mass action in powiat and organized a battalion to defend Poniec, threatened by German troops in Rawicz.

 In January 1919, he was officially nominated commander of the Leszno section by the military command in Poznań.
 In early February 1919, Śliwiński started to form and train the "60th Infantry Regiment of Wielkopolska", part of the 15th Infantry Division.
 He fought in this regiment until July 30, 1919.
 In the fall of 1919, he moved with the "6th Greater Poland Rifle Regiment" to the city of Zbąszyń for recovering.

 On December 18, 1919, this regiment translated to Bydgoszcz area, near Żnin.
 On January 20, 1920, Bernard Śliwiński entered Bydgoszcz at the head of the regiment, hence formally welcoming the city back to the Polish territory.
 In the following days, he also seized Świecie, Koronowo and Tuchola.
-During the year 1919, he was successively promoted to the rank of Lieutenant in January, Captain in March and Major in June.
+During the year 1919, he was successively promoted to the rank of lieutenant in January, Captain in March and Major in June.

 In the beginning of February 1920, having billeted his regiment in Koronowo, he was transferred to Bydgoszcz.